How to Make Organic Compost Tea

 How to make Compost Tea:

-Any large container will do, from a 5 gallon bucket to a 55 gallon drum.
+Use any large container, from a 5 gallon bucket to a 55 gallon drum.
+Fill

-Fill the container loosely with a variety of plant waste.
-Yes, you can throw
+the container loosely with a variety of plant waste.
+Or, fill a burlap bag

-a little manure in, too.
+toss in a little manure in, too.
 Fill the container with water.
-Stir the mixture
+Stir the

-every day.
-Aeration is important to the process of making compost tea.
-After
+mixture every day.
+Aeration is important to the process of making compost

 Drain off the liquid.
-Use a strainer, to remove solid particles.
-If you are
+Strain out solid particles.
+If you are going to use

-going to use the liquid fertilizer in a garden sprayer, strain the tea through
+the liquid fertilizer in a garden sprayer, strain the tea through a cheesecloth

-a cheesecloth or other fine mesh, to remove small particles that can clog
+or other fine mesh, to remove small particles that can clog the sprayer.

-The resulting pure compost tea can be too strong for your plants.
-The nitrogen
+The resulting pure compost tea is likely too strong for your plants.
+If you

-dilutes the nutrient levels, so the tea can be safely applied.
+levels, so the tea can be safely applied and absorbed.

-Spread leftover solid material on your garden, or put it back into your
+Spread or bury leftover solid material in your garden, put it back into your

 composter, or onto the compost pile for later use.